majidakbari/recognition/readme.md

 ## Further suggestions

-* Add more tests and increase the code coverage.
+* To add more tests and increase the code coverage.
 * Using code quality tools like [Sonar](https://www.sonarqube.org/) to avoid having code smells and other development issues.
 * To add a logging tool.